-

 Buses stop at:

-Additionally, boat services operate in the area:
+Boat services operate in the area:

-Other notable green spaces include the Stave Hill Ecological Park, which features a traditional nature reserve, Lavender Pond Nature Park (a haven for wildlife, with plenty of trails along wooden boardwalks), and the tranquil Durand's wharf.
+Other notable green spaces include the Stave Hill Ecological Park, which features a traditional nature reserve, Lavender Pond Nature Park (a haven for wildlife with plenty of trails along wooden boardwalks), and the tranquil Durand's Wharf.